 Lower Extremity

-We have a large selection of compression wraps for legs that are considered "compression alternatives", because they provide a wider range of compression than other traditional compression garments.
-Easy to use, the compression wraps for legs provide steady and comfortable resting compression, as well as higher working compression when the wearer is active.
+We have a large selection of compression wraps for legs that are considered "compression alternatives", because they differ from regular compression stockings by utilizing adjustable Velcro straps to provide a wider range of compression than other traditional compression garments.
+Easy to put on and adjust, compression wraps for legs and feet provide steady and comfortable resting compression, as well as higher working compression when you are active.

 Set Descending Direction